Set Up PCC eRx User Access

 Open the User Administration tool in the Tools menu.

 Who Can Do This?: Your practice has one or more PCC administrators who are allowed to make changes to accounts.
-If you do not know your PCC administrators, contact your PCC Client Advocate.
+If you do not know your PCC administrators, contact PCC Support.

 Double-Click to Open a User Account